25 Easy Ways to Lose 10 Pounds

 If you’re already using the elliptical at the gym, yay, go you!
 But if you want to make the most of your half-hour trot on the machine make sure you’re using the moving handles to pump your arms.
 This extra motion can increase the calorie burn by up to 30 percent, which translates to 40 calories in a half-hour.
 Say you use the machine four times a week; that’s an easy 2-pounds of fat, gone—poof!—in just a year!

 Not only is running outdoors more entertaining than staring out the gym window, trading your favorite treadmill for an outdoor trail can amp up your rapid weight loss efforts.
-Scientists say that exercisers work off 10 percent more calories when they walk or run outside than they do on a treadmill, moving at the exact same speed.
+Exercisers work off 10 percent more calories when they walk or run outside than they do on a treadmill, moving at the exact same speed, a Shape article states.
 If you walk for 60 minutes five times a week on the treadmill, simply taking your routine outdoors could help you lose 2 pounds in 12 months.

 UP THE INCLINE

 If you prefer running inside on a treadmill to swatting bugs out of your eyes outdoors, that’s totally fair.
 But if you want to get the most of your workout then increase the incline from 0 to 1 percent.
 Cranking up the grade will incinerate 420 calories in 30 minutes while doing the same workout on a flat surface will burn just 388.
 Over a course of a year making this simple change three times a week could help you lose 1.4-pounds of flab!